namora-fernando/namora-fernando/README.md

 # 👋 Hello!
 I'm Namora Fernando

-Aspiring **Data Analyst** with a background in Mathematics — passionate about transforming data into actionable insight.
+Aspiring **Data Analyst** with a background in Mathematics — passionate about data analytics, automation, and visualization — turning raw data into actionable insights.
 I enjoy working on structured analysis, dashboards, and turning messy data into clear stories.

 ### 🧰 Tools & Technologies
 - **Languages**: Python, SQL, Markdown